What is it about?

 - presentation and moderation techniques/skills – with a view to the master plan

-- project implementation of a scenographic design project, including manage-ment, organisation, communication, marketing
+- project implementation of a scenographic design project, including management, organization, communication, marketing

-- the academic module, related to theatre, literature and text, art, architecture and environments, forms of expression and media, public spaces, culture, economy and society in theory and practice, history and present
+- the academic module, related to theater, literature and text, art, architecture and environments, forms of expression and media, public spaces, culture, economy and society in theory and practice, history and present

 - project communication – in all relevant media, design and contents

-- Master’s project with thesis and presentation and colloquy
+- to complete a Master’s project with a thesis, presentation and a colloqium

-The final module related to the master’s thesis comprises a range of courses mainly dedicated to the first part of the master’s degree examination, i.e. dealing with the master’s project and the associated thesis.
+The final module related to the Master’s thesis comprises a range of courses mainly dedicated to the first part of the Master’s degree examination, i.e. dealing with the Master’s project and the associated thesis.
 These courses address aspects of production, directing, design, organization, moderating.
-The module includes the discussion of conceptrelated, dramaturgic, production-oriented and technical questions arising from the students’ master’s projects and focusses on different issues as required: theoretical and conceptual questions, structural narrative or dramaturgic problems, issues relating to the aesthetics and the de-sign of spaces, individual methods, technologies and techniques.
+The module includes the discussion of concept-related, dramaturgic, production-oriented and technical questions arising from the students’ Master’s projects and focuses on different issues as required: theoretical and conceptual questions, structural narrative or dramaturgic problems, issues relating to the aesthetics and the design of spaces, individual methods, technologies and techniques.

 A Master of Arts degree, enables you to work in the fields of media-related interior design and spatial media design

 After successfully completing the program, you will be awarded the degree Master of Arts (M.A.)